punkish/punkish/entries/R/RO/ROL/Role-of-Licensing-in-Science/index.md

 viewcount  : 0
 id         : 717
 gmap       :
-type       : presentation
-layout     : presentation
+where      : TERI, New Delhi
+when       : Dec 19, 2015
 tags       :
     - presentation
     - licenses
     - science
 stars      :
-venue      : TERI, New Delhi
-when       : Dec 19, 2015
+notes      :
 ---

 ### A license is a permission to do something